 In the [Hostname] field, enter a domain name for you camera (e.g. camera184).
-If the domain name is available, the camera will be accessible at camera184.dyndns.org (Pic.6.19).
+If the domain name is available, the camera will be accessible at camera184.dyndns.org (Pic.
+6.19).

 To tie the current IP address of your camera to the specified domain name, please enter its IP address in the [IP address field].
-By default, DynDNS service determines the IP address from which you are connecting to the service (Pic.
+On default DynDNS service determines the IP address of the device from which you are connecting to the service (Pic.
 6.20).